Article first published June 2015, updated May 2019

-So when creating your next marketing offer campaign, try to include elements of social proof like testimonials, customer numbers, star ratings, etc. to reduce anxiety and reassure readers what you are offering them is high-quality and worth their time.
+When creating your next marketing offer campaign, try to include elements of social proof, like testimonials, customer numbers, star ratings, etc. to reduce anxiety and reassure readers that what you’re offering them is high quality and worth their time.

 In fact, when we recently tested using a button in our email marketing campaigns (as opposed to just using linked text) we increased our click-through rate by 28%.

 This is because buttons have a number of unique attributes linked text doesn’t, including: